Point processes of the Poisson-Skellam family: Generalized Skellam family

 from which we easily derive the marginal ones.
 The covariance (\ref{covarianzaComponentiScomposizione}) reads $ \text{Cov}\Big(S_1(t), S_2(t)\Big) = \sum_{i\in\mathcal{I}} \Lambda_i(t) |i|p\big(|i|-1\big) .$ $\diamond$ \end{example}

-The interested reader can notice that the decomposition discussed in Theorem \ref{teoremaDecomposizioneSkellam} can be extended to the case of $H$ subprocesses, by assuming a splitting rule based on $H$ components instead of just two.
-This can be formalized by suitably adapt the jumps definition in (\ref{saltiDecomposizioneSkellam}); for instance by assuming $Y_k^{(1)},\dots,Y_k^{(H)}$ such that $Y_k^{(1)}+\dots+Y_k^{(H)} = |X_k|$.
+The interested reader can notice that the decomposition discussed in Theorem \ref{teoremaDecomposizioneSkellam} can be extended to the case of $H$ subprocesses, by assuming a splitting rule based on $H$ components instead of two.
+This can be formalized by suitably adapting the jumps definition in (\ref{saltiDecomposizioneSkellam}); for instance by assuming $Y_k^{(1)},\dots,Y_k^{(H)}$ such that $Y_k^{(1)}+\dots+Y_k^{(H)} = |X_k|$. \\